oldschoolgg/obdocs/minions.md

 Fishing bait is buyable with `+buy fishing bait`.

-Feathers, Dark fishing bait, or Raw Karambwanji aren't sold by the bot and can be obtained by buying from other players or obtaining them yourself.
+Dark fishing bait and Raw Karambwanji aren't sold by the bot and can be obtained by buying from other players or obtaining them yourself.

 ### Fish
 | **Fish** | **Required level** |